aoloe/MarkdownPresenter/pipe_rmll.md

 <!--

-As you already know, the inspiration is coming from the Unix pipe.
+As I've said at the beginning of this talk, I've been inspired is coming from the Unix pipe.

-The unix pipe is a sort of command, that can be put between between the name of two programs and will result in the output for the first program, being piped into the second program, which will do what it's needed.
+For those who don't know about it, the unix pipe is a sort of command, that can be put between between the name of two programs and will result in the output for the first program, being piped into the second program, which will do what it's needed.
 -->

 !